gilliam/articles/architecture-intro.md

 systems composed of many small services and seeing the problems and overhead this creates when it comes to packaging, deployment and scaling.
 It is a platform for systems based on a micro service architecture.
-It is polyglot in that it services written in any language can be deployed on the platform.
+It is polyglot in that services written in any language can be deployed on the platform.
 It takes a declarative approach to specifying service internal dependencies.
 It is built for public and private clouds.

-Gilliam borrows code and ideas from open source projects such as [Flynn](http://flynn.io).
-It also builts upon code and ideas from [Heroku](http://heroku.com) and other platform as a services.
+Gilliam borrows code and ideas from open source projects such as [Flynn](http://flynn.io) and Cloud Foundary.
+It also builds upon code and ideas from [Heroku](http://heroku.com) and other platform as a services.

 ## 2. Assumptions and Goals